-Review the data set developed in Sections 2.1 through 2.12 . a.
-For data selected for the evaluation, assess and comment on: Data gaps; Climate Confidence is low on climate change projections regarding wind, snow and lightning given the complexity of these indicators.
+2.13 IDENTIFY THE DATA G iAPS Review the data set developed in Sections 2 . a.
+For data selected for the evaluation ■ Data gaps; Climate Confidence is low on climate change projections regarding wind, snow and lightning given the complexity of these indicators.
 We therefore rely on studies conducted on larger geographic zones given the lack of site-specific data.
-There is a lack of consensus regarding the impact of climate change on the frequency and magnitude of tornado regime.
-Data quality; Data from Environment Canada is of high quality.
+There is a lack of consensus regarding the impact of climate change on the frequency and magnitude of tornado regime. ■ Data quality; Data from Environment Canada is of high quality.
 Data from the Climate Atlas of Canada is of high quality for trends and low quality for extreme discrete events.
-Climate change IDF curves have a high degree of uncertainty, especially with respect to short duration, high intensity events.
-Data accuracy; There are high uncertainties with climate change projections (natural variability and inter-model spread).
+Climate change IDF curves have a high degree of uncertainty, especially with respect to short duration, high intensity events. ■ Data accuracy; There are high uncertainties with climate change projections (natural variability and inter-model spread).
 However, climate change projections provided by climate model ensembles such as the one used in this assessment are the best tool to evaluate how climate conditions will evolve in the coming decades.
 The applicability of trends; Trends are applicable.
 Reliability of selected climate model(s); The use of ensemble modeling increases the reliability of climate models and is in agreement with the best practice regarding dealing with climate change uncertainty.
 Every source uses reliable models that are recognized as valid by the scientific community.
-Reliability of changing climate assumptions or scenarios; and RCP8.5 is the emission scenario that represents business as usual, or the ongoing trend in anthropogenic emissions. • Other factors.
-Comments and Observations n move forward with the risk assessment using professional
+Reliability of changing climate assumptions or scenarios; and RCP8.5 is the emission scenario that represents business as usual, or the ongoing trend in anthropogenic emissions.
+Other factors.